crafttheweb/thelastpickle/_drafts/using-zipkin-for-full-stack-tracing-including-cassandra.md

 Take for example some code from a client making a request to a server that we want to trace.
 For example some code that's making a rest call, might even be using Apache's httpclient.

-To put that tracing in, using the Zipkin brave java library [XXX]? and its clientTracer class, is just a matter of wrapping a few lines of code around that call.
+To put that tracing in, using the [Zipkin Brave](https://github.com/openzipkin/brave) java library and its clientTracer class, is just a matter of wrapping a few lines of code around that call.
 This makes the CS and CR annotations which is enough to visualise the span in Zipkin.

 ![Zipkin simple instrumentation](/images/using-zipkin-simple-cs-cr.png)